 - Advising Smokers and Tobacco Users to Quit: Adults 18 years of age and older who are current smokers or tobacco users and who received cessation advice during the measurement year.

 - Discussing Cessation Medications: Adults 18 years of age and older who are current smokers or tobacco users and who discussed or were recommended cessation medications during the measurement year.

 - Discussing Cessation Strategies: Adults 18 years of age and older who are current smokers or tobacco users who discussed or were provided cessation methods or strategies during the measurement year.

-Smoking and tobacco use are the largest causes of preventable disease and death in the United States.
+Smoking and tobacco use are the largest causes of preventable disease and death in the United States and in Vermont.
 Tobacco use causes disease in nearly every organ in the body.
 Quitting smoking and tobacco use saves lives, reduces cancer and heart disease risk, and improves overall health.
 Comprehensive cessation interventions that motivate and help users to quit tobacco use can be very effective.
 Health care providers also play an important role in supporting tobacco users and their efforts to quit.
 By asking, advising and counseling or making a referral to the state Quitline, providers are assisting with reducing the smoking prevalence among patients which continues to decline from 26.2% in 2021 to 25.8% in 2022.

 Last updated: 03/2023